Skip to main content

 Q Can I use Section 75 if I only paid the deposit on credit?

 Often, yes.
-You typically do not need to have paid the full price on the credit card for Section 75 to apply.
-As long as any part of the payment was made using the credit agreement and the cash price of the item falls within the u00a3100 to u00a330,000 range, the credit provider can be liable for the full contract value, not just the amount charged to the card.
+You do not need to have paid the full price on the credit card for Section 75 to apply.
+As long as any part of the payment was made using the credit agreement and the cash price of the item falls within the £100 to £30,000 range set out in Section 75(3), the credit provider can be jointly and severally liable for the full contract value, not just the amount charged to the card.

 Q How long do I have to make a Section 75 claim?